oabb/bundeslaender-atlas-oa/README.md

 # Bundesländer Atlas Open Access / Atlas on Open Access in German Federal States

+The data is collected within the BMBF-funded project open-access.network by the Open-Access-Büro Berlin.
+General information about the project and the concept of the Bundesländer-Atlas can be found in the current version 1.0 of the concept paper (available in German and English; DOI: oi.org/10.5281/zenodo.5761153).
+Contriuting authors to the inittial data collection are: Maxi Kindling, Sophie Kobialka, Maike Neufend, Linda Martin, Nina Schönfelder, Agnieszka Wenninger (as of February 2022).

 # Data description (data files to be added soon)

-The data is collected within the BMBF-funded project "open-access.network".
-The data collection consists of two parts: One collection on OA strategies of German federal states and one collection on strategies and services of German research institutions.
+The data collection consists of two parts: A collection on Open Acces strategies of German federal states and a collection on strategies and services of German research institutions.
 For now the data collection focusses on universities and universities of applied sciences.
 German research institutions will be added later.

  # Open Access activities of the institutions